 The price of the item when added to the shopping cart.

 The currency of the price of the item.

 The item name, description, color, and size.

 Key-value pair as strings

-In this step, you will implement the events and parameters and the user properties you defined in the previous step in your website or mobile app.
+In this step, you will implement the events and parameters you defined in the previous step in your website or mobile app.